volkertb/cicd-qemu-dos-docker/README.md

 container repository).
 It should then be possible to use it in the GitHub Actions workflows of any project on GitHub that might need it.

-To use this locally, create a directory somewhere and create a CICD.BAT file, as well as any other files that you need for your specific CI/CD job.
+To use this locally, create a directory somewhere and create a CICD_DOS.BAT file, as well as any other files that you need for your specific CI/CD job.

 To use this locally, first build the image: